mahdi-sasar/Mathieu-Functions/README.md

 helped me greatly in my own calculations.
 I hope it can aid you in your projects as well!

 As time goes on, I will pour in more technical details about the project and how the whole thing was developed in the end.
 It is a work in progress.
+So be sure to check in from time to time and leave a star on the repo, if you have found this useful.